Brain Machine Interfaces

 To carry out this ambitious project, We will have the unique opportunity to work with clinicians at the Cleveland Clinic (CC) with expertise in electrophysiology and neurosurgery.

 Fig. 2.
-(A.) Schematic of Current BMI Systems (B.) Schematic of proposed interactive System with RDC. (click for full size)Together, we will collect neural spiking activity and local field potential data from patients with implantable electrodes admitted for epilepsy surgery.
+(A.) Schematic of Current BMI Systems (B.) Schematic of the proposed interactive System with RDC. (click for full size)Together, we will collect neural spiking activity and local field potential data from patients with implantable electrodes admitted for epilepsy surgery.
 During recordings of cerebral motor and premotor areas, the patients will perform a behavioral task involving a manipulandum (robotic arm).
 Patients will attempt to move the manipulandum to targets as quickly as possible while the robotic arm may perturb or resist the patient’s motion.
-This data will then be used to estimate neuroanatomically-based models of the cerebellum (extending work in -) and linear parameter varying (LPV) phenomenological models of motor sensory areas.
+This data will then be used to estimate neuroanatomically-based models of the cerebellum (extending work in -) and linear parameter varying (LPV) phenomenological models of motor-sensory areas.
 These models will be incorporated in the RDC, and their predictions will be used to compensate for the effects of spurious signals generated by these regions which no longer receive proprioceptive feedback.

 - Hochberg LR, Serruya MD, Friehs GM, Mukand JA, Saleh M, Caplan AH, Branner A, Chen D, Penn RD, and Donoghue JP (2006).
 Neuronal ensemble control of prosthetic devices by a human with tetraplegia, Nature, vol. 442, pp. 164-71.